space-concordia-spacecraft/docs/fprime/fprime-MacOS-install.md

 # F ' Install for MacOS

-This guide aims to enable users to install F ' directly on their Mac.
+This guide aims to enable users to install F ' directly on their Mac without the use of VirtualBox

 ## Before getting started